tekmyster/owa-honeypot/README.md

 ## Configuration

-Create a `.env` at the project root:
+Create a `.env` in the project root:

 ```dotenv
 # Flask settings